nexuma/pressxtocat/README.md

 ![alt text](https://github.com/nexuma/pressxtocat/blob/main/logo.png?raw=true)
 ## Installation
-Download .exe from [releases](https://github.com/nexuma/pressxtocat/releases/tag/stable) or "build" the app manually There is currently no executable for MacOS or Linux.
+Download .exe from [releases](https://github.com/nexuma/pressxtocat/releases/tag/stable) or "build" the app manually.
+There is currently no executable for MacOS or Linux.
 You will have to make it yourself using pyinstaller or just run the script for now.